Docs / Ecosystems

 Supported language ecosystems and what Better Fullstack scaffolds for each one.

-Better Fullstack uses one CLI for multiple language ecosystems, but each ecosystem has its own scaffold surface.
-TypeScript has the broadest integration set; Rust, Python, Go, and Java focus on language-native project templates.
+Better Fullstack uses one CLI for multiple ecosystems.
+Each ecosystem has its own scaffold surface, toolchain, and compatibility rules.

 Default CLI baseline